1+1>2: Programming Know-What and Know-How Knowledge Fusion, Semantic Enrichment and Coherent Application: Evaluation

 In addition, the inferred API or task semantic relations play an important role in solving the questions.
-Take Q16 "What does cipher.update do in java?" as an example.
+Take Q25 "What does cipher.update do in java?" as an example.
 The user knows how to use \textit{cipher.dofinal()}, but he doesn't know what \textit{cipher.update()} does, which often appears with \textit{cipher.dofinal()}.
 Therefore, given a code snippet that contains \textit{cipher.dofinal()}, he hopes search Engine to recommend \textit{cipher.update()}.
 Our tool parses \textit{cipher.doFinal()} from the code.
 Then, based on the inferred Function-Collaboration relation, the tool recommends \textit{cipher.update()} as an extended API which covers the accepted answer.
-This makes the user understand that \textit{cipher.update()} is used for slicing the big-scale data into small-scale data, and then \textit{cipher.dofinal()} is used for storing the small-scale data.
+This makes the user understand that \textit{cipher.update()} is used for slicing the large-scale data into small-scale data, and then \textit{cipher.dofinal()} is used for storing the small-scale data.

-For the N-labeled questions, our tool only recommends some related knowledge which do not directly cover the accepted answer.
+For the N-labeled questions, our tool only recommends some related knowledge which doesn't directly cover the accepted answer.
 Take Q4 "Get the first element of the List or Set?" as an example.
 Given this question, our tool recommends ``Get Elements From a Java List'' as the best match task.
 However, this match is only for \textit{List} but not \textit{Set}.
 Then our tool recommends ``Iterate Set Using Iterator'' and ``Iterate List Using Iterator'' as the extended tasks based on the inferred task-align relation.
-However, the two extended tasks explain the cursor traversal rather than the index traversal, which do not directly solve Q4.
+However, the two extended tasks explain the cursor traversal rather than the index traversal, which does not solve Q4 directly.